dcnguyen060899/education/README.md

   - Evaluated mediation effects by comparing poverty coefficients across models to determine the proportion of the poverty-achievement relationship explained by institutional resources

 ## Results
-The complete findings and conclusions from this analysis are documented in the final communication eucation project report for a more technical audience: [Communicate-the-Results-Education.pdf](https://github.com/dcnguyen060899/education/blob/main/reports/Communicate%20the%20Results%20%7C%20Education.pdf), located in the reports folder.
+The complete findings and conclusions from this analysis are documented in the final communication education project report for a more technical audience: [Communicate-the-Results-Education.pdf](https://github.com/dcnguyen060899/education/blob/main/reports/Communicate%20the%20Results%20%7C%20Education.pdf), located in the reports folder.
 This report provides a comprehensive overview of how school poverty concentration relates to institutional resources and academic achievement, written for a technical audience with a more general audience style writing with clear explanations of statistical concepts.

 ## Main Findings:
 1. **Resource Disparities Across Poverty Levels:**